architjoshi-db/arcion-docs/content/docs/security/secrets-management/_index.md

 - [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)
 - [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault)

-### How secrets management works with Replicant
-Replicant works seamlessly with both Secrets Manager and Key Vault in a single command when you start your replication.
-This means you don't need to _separately run_ Replicant to fetch your secrets.
+Replicant works seamlessly with both AWS Secrets Manager and Azure Key Vault.
+When you start a replication job, specify the necessary options for using a secrets management service.
+This means you _don't need to separately run_ Replicant to fetch secrets.
 Replicant automatically fetches the necessary credentials for a replication job according to your specifications.

 ## Use a secrets management service
 Follow these steps to use a secrets management service with Arcion Replicant in a replication job: